athenasystems/phpStartPoint/README.md

 	4. A page to delete a row

 # Redundent Classes and Pages
-It is unlikely all the php code that is produced will be needed, but the idea is that it gives a developer a good starting place to start developing further.
+It is unlikely all the php code that is produced will be needed, but the idea is that it gives a developer a good starting point to start developing further.

 # The DB.php Class
 I totally stole this from John Morris at http://www.johnmorrisonline.com/simple-php-class-prepared-statements-mysqli.
 All credit to John for this.
 I have made a few alterations.
 Check out John's great tutorials for further details.